 According to various sources, in 1919 an Army officer stationed in Hawaii found his 2-year-old child dead underneath a poinsettia tree, a leaf in his/her hand.
 Versions of the story have perpetuated, even though there are no documented reports of poinsettia fatalities.

 The fact is that nobody has ever died from ingesting poinsettia.
 To disprove this undying myth, members of the Society of American Florists frequently eat poinsettias for the press each December.
+Still, find something else to eat.

 06 of 08